 To help fulfill its educational mission, the College may offer seminars for the entire student body.
 Both academic and social benefits are gained from these seminars.
-Attendance at these seminars is mandatory for all full-time students.
-The College may or may not offer credit toward graduation for these seminars.
+Attendance at these seminars is mandatory for all on-campus students.

 Academic Advising

 Students are responsible for the selection of courses required to complete a degree program.
 Students are assigned an Academic Advisor to assist them in Registration and to provide guidance in the selection of required courses to complete degree program requirements.
 Students are responsible to maintain their Educational Plan current each semester.